-Y'all will design and build a web-based appointment booking system using Python (Flask) for the backend, HTML/CSS/JavaScript for the frontend, and integrate a basic AI recommendation feature to enhance user experience.
-They will also learn UI design fundamentals to create a user-friendly interface.
+You will design and build a web-based appointment booking system using Python (Flask) for the backend, HTML/CSS/JavaScript for the frontend, and integrate a basic AI recommendation feature to enhance user experience.
+You will also learn UI design fundamentals to create a user-friendly interface.

 This unit consists of two major components:Individual Exercises